Aurora, the Aurora Borealis or in Scotland, “The Northern Lights” are phenomena I’ve known about for many years.

 I then discovered social media groups and websites dedicated to the Aurora.
 They helped me to understand the best criteria for seeing the lights, however I was still uncertain as to whether they were visible with the naked eye, as most images were taken at high ISO and long time exposures.
-Nothing I read addressed this question or whether camera or other processing trickery were involved.
+Nothing I read addressed this question or whether other processing trickery was involved.

 One website I have found helpful is ‘Softserve News’.